This easy but irresistible broccoli pasta is a kid friendly meal that adults will love too!

 - Zest from 1 lemon

-- 1 pound penne or other shaped pasta (regular, whole wheat or gluten-free)
+- 1 pound penne or other shaped pasta (gluten-free or regular)

-- 1 cup coarsely grated Pecorino Romano , plus additional for serving
+- 1 cup coarsely grated Pecorino Romano, plus more for serving

 - Bring a large pot of water to a boil.